-EU leaders to discuss rise of infections, spread of omicron
+EU leaders urge booster shots, seek coordinated travel rules

 Portugal adopted a similar measure on Dec.
 1, requiring a mandatory negative test for all passengers on arriving flights, regardless of their vaccination status, point of origin or nationality.
 Greece announced Wednesday that all arriving travelers must display a negative test starting Sunday unless they have spent less than 48 hours abroad.

+Greek Prime Minister Kyriakos Mitsotakis said additional restrictive measures, like extra testing for visitors, should only apply during the Christmas period “in order for us to gain additional time to boost as many people as possible.
+It’s a battle against time.”

-Leaders will discuss the rollout of vaccines and the need to deploy booster doses to counter the spread of omicron.
+He said that booster doses are key to counter the spread of the new variant.

-“The one answer to the omicron right now is the acceleration of our vaccination program, with a particular emphasis to the booster shots,” Greek Prime Minister Kyriakos Mitsotakis said.
+“The one answer to the omicron right now is the acceleration of our vaccination program, with a particular emphasis to the booster shots,” Mitsotakis said.
 “In Greece, we are one of the first European countries to open booster shots to the entire population.”

-Mitsotakis said additional restrictive measures, like extra testing for visitors, should only apply during the Christmas period “in order for us to gain additional time to boost as many people as possible.
-It’s a battle against time.”

 Irish Prime Minister Micheál Martin said that leaders have significant concerns about omicron’s capacity to spread rapidly and create pressure on health systems.

 Omicron is expected to be the dominant coronavirus variant in the European Union’s 27 nations by mid-January, according to European Commission President Ursula von der Leyen.
-She said that more than 66% of the EU population is now fully vaccinated, but that figure doesn’t offer a clear view of the contrasted EU picture.
+She said the bloc is well prepared to fight it, with more than 66% of the EU population now fully vaccinated.

+But that figure doesn’t offer a clear view of the contrasted EU picture.
 While nations like Portugal and Spain have immunized the vast majority of their people, other countries lag way behind.
 Bulgaria, for example, has just 26.6% of its population fully vaccinated, according to the European Centre for Disease Prevention and Control.

+Leaders also pledged to continue to export doses outside the bloc to achieve global vaccination.
+With more than 1 billion doses sent to the rest of the world, the EU is the largest exporter of COVID-19 shots.

 Follow AP’s pandemic coverage at https://apnews.com/hub/coronavirus-pandemic